k3b/geo2url/README.md

 Technically speaking the app

 * hooks into the android system for view/send/share events for geographic coordinates (also known as [geo: - uri](https://en.wikipedia.org/wiki/Geo_URI_scheme)),
-* Translates the geo data into SPARQL database query
+* Translates the geo data into [SPARQL database query](https://github.com/k3b/geo2url/blob/master/app/src/main/java/de/k3b/android/geo2url/photos-nearby.sparql).
-* converts the query into a https web adress
+* converts the query into a [https web adress](https://query.wikidata.org/).
 * and asks android to show the web adress in a webbrowser

 ## Legal stuff